 - Rare Book Benefactor

-Select a particular book, or books, from the Restoration List and donate an amount of your choosing towards its/their restoration – put your money where your heart is!
+Select a particular book, or books, from the Adopt-a-Rare-Book list and donate an amount of your choosing towards its/their restoration – put your money where your heart is!

 - Rare Book Donor